GoogleCloudPlatform/cloud-spanner-emulator/README.md

   hints.
 However, index names generated in the emulator cannot be used in the emulator or in production.

+- `DELETE CASCADE` referential action is not supported.
+A DDL statement specifying this action will succeed, however, the action will be set as the default `NO ACTION` action.

 - Generated primary keys are not supported.

 - The [Cloud Spanner PostgreSQL interface](